freedomofpress/encryption-works/encryption_works.md

 ### Two Factor Authentication (2FA)

 Another way to beef up the security of your accounts is to enable two-factor authentication, which alters your login process and provides you with a second layer of protection against people trying to change or brute-force your password.
 In addition to asking you for something you know (your password), you also have to provide something you have (physical access to your cellphone).
-This can be checked in a couple of ways, such as a code sent to you via SMS which you need to enter during the login process.
+This can be done in a couple of ways, such as a code sent to you via SMS which you need to enter during the login process.
 Other means include "one-time password" apps, QR codes or smartcards.

 With 2FA, even if an attacker somehow learns your password, they won’t be able to log in without the second factor associated with the account.
 After the 2014 celebrity photo hack, Recode [reported](https://recode.net/2014/09/01/apple-says-it-is-actively-investigating-celeb-photo-hack/) that two-factor authentication would probably have prevented the attackers from gaining access to the iCloud accounts.